nylo-core/nylo.dev/resources/docs/5.x/state-management.md

 dart run nylo_framework:main make:stateful_widget cart
 ```

-The you can copy the example above and paste the code into it.
+Then you can copy the example above and try it in your project.

 Now, to update the cart, you can call the following.